rafilo/sherry-wen-2024-phase-2/README.md

   - .net: backend framework
   - MongoDB Cloud: database used for saving user's website
   - JWT: token based authentication
-  - Jest: testing framework designed to ensure the correctness of any JavaScript codebase
+  - Vitest: testing framework designed to ensure the correctness of any JavaScript codebase for vite
   - Swagger: Dashboard for managing / testing backend APIs

 ## Basic & advanced features for this project